Coronavirus Antibody Test Kit

 If you develop symptoms after the test, you should self-isolate as instructed.
 If you’re feeling very unwell, you should contact your GP or call NHS 111.

 There is evidence that some people who get infected with coronavirus do not build a strong antibody response.
 This means that your antibody levels might drop and become undetectable at some point.
-And, while our antibody tests are the most accurate available, they can only show evidence of a previous coronavirus infection if you have detectable antibodies in your blood.
+And, while our antibody tests are amongst the most accurate available, they can only show evidence of a previous coronavirus infection if you have detectable antibodies in your blood.
 So, even if you have had coronavirus before, there is still a chance your test will come back negative if you no longer have a high enough level of antibodies.

 Can I be more relaxed around rules for social distancing if I test positive?